Rigoz/Validator/README.md

 It supports the following constraints:
 - required: checks if the field is not empty
 - unique: checks if the field value is not taken through a callback function provided by yourself
-- char: checks if the field does not contain digits (0-9)
+- alpha: checks if the field does not contain digits (0-9)
 - integer: checks if the field is an integer number
 - float: checks if the field is a decimal number
 - email: checks if the field is a valid email address